Best FC 26 Settings for Camera, Gameplay and Controller

 End-to-End

-This one track play vertically from behind the goal.
-Fun for a novelty match, but terrible for awareness, specially when defending wide runs or switching play.
+This one track plays vertically from behind the goal.
+Fun for a novelty match, but terrible for awareness, especially when defending wide runs or switching play.

 Rush Broadcast (for FC Rush mode)